NoBugInMyCode/ResilientDB_kv_service_Python_sdk/README.md

 # ResilientDB kv-Service Python API(Get and Set Command)

 ## Description
-This project is to allow users to directly use kv-service of the ResilientDB without going through GraphQL
+This API allows users to directly use kv-service of the ResilientDB in Python

 ## How to Run
 1. Make sure you have installed bazel5.0 and pybind11